 In 1914 a plan to further the beautification of Oakland and designed to make Oakland more striking from the bay.
 Members of the Oakland Commercial Club, A.S.
 Lavenson, vice-president of the club, and city planning enthusiast and H. A. Lafler of the same organization.
 Oakland Commercial Club, Oakland, 1913;

-Their idea was to suggest that builders in the future especially in the taller buildings use white material.
-Oakland, as a “white city” situated before the hills in an elevated position could be remarkable sight.
-A great mass of white buildings, with tall spires or tower, like many of that time “give semblance of, will it is declared, Oakland truly wonderful” Oakland Tribune Sept 1914.
+Their idea was to suggest that builders in the future, especially in the taller buildings, use white material.
+Oakland, as a “white city” situated before the hills in an elevated position, could be a remarkable sight.
+A great mass of white buildings, with tall spires or towers, like many of that time “give semblance of, well it is declared, Oakland truly wonderful” Oakland Tribune Sept 1914.

-Already the from the bay the new City hall City Hall, the new federal building, and the Central Bank building Central Bank Building and other tall buildings in white, present a remarkable site all standing out from brown hills and their surroundings “like great monuments to progress” Oakland Tribune Sept 1914
+Already the from the bay the new City hall, the new federal building, and the Central Bank building and other tall buildings in white, present a remarkable site all standing out from brown hills and their surroundings “like great monuments to progress” Oakland Tribune Sept 1914

 Uniform Skyline and White Buildings